vt-dev/CAN-simulator/README.md

+# USE AT YOUR OWN RISK!
+READ CAREFULLY!
+We are not responsible for any lost, damages or issues that may occur.

 # CAN-simulator
 CAN Simulator is written in Java to simulate CAN Bus class/interfaces communication through serial port.
 The objects includes CAN Bus, CAN message master/client, communication ports and message listener.
 This project provides a good example of getting familiar with the concept of CAN Bus.